-The practice parameter states that patients with a possible systemic reaction should be referred to an allergist or immunologist, where they should be informed about the risk of another reaction, their preventive treatment options and the benefits of wearing an identification bracelet or necklace. medical
+The practice parameter states that patients with a possible systemic reaction should be referred to an allergist or immunologist.
+They should be informed about the risk of another comeback, their preventive treatment options, and the benefits of wearing an identification bracelet or necklace. medical

 Avoid insect bites and deal with an emergency.

 Good evidence suggests that doctors prescribe less Epinephrine and that patients (or their parents) do not use Epinephrine as quickly as possible.

 Consequently, at the time of discharge, all patients should receive an epinephrine autoinjector and receive adequate instructions on self-administer in a subsequent episode.

 Patients should be instructed to maintain an epinephrine autoinjector with them at all times; They should also take Diphenhydramine and take this along with the Epinephrine autoinjector.
 They should be required to keep the device away from extreme temperatures.

 Epinephrine is sensitive to both light and temperature and, therefore, should not be stored, for example, in a refrigerator or the glove compartment of a motor vehicle.

 They should also receive instructions to replace any Epinephrine autoinjector before expiration.